litmuschaos/v1-litmus-docs/docs/container-kill.md

 - Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://docs.litmuschaos.io/docs/getstarted/#install-litmus)
 - Ensure that the `container-kill` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/api/chaos/1.7.0?file=charts/generic/container-kill/experiment.yaml)
 - Cluster should have docker runtime, if the chaos_lib is `pumba`.
-It should have containerd runtime in cluster, if the chaos_lib is `containerd`.
+It should have containerd runtime in cluster, if the chaos_lib is `litmus`.

 ## Entry Criteria